You can use Bluetooth devices such as wireless headphones, speakers, and more with iPad.

 You can also connect iPad to a TV, projector, or other external display using the appropriate Apple cable or adapter.

-Use Apple Pencil with iPad Pro and iPad (6th generation)
+Use Apple Pencil (1st generation) with iPad Pro and iPad in the classroom

 Pair your Apple Pencil with your iPad